Healing Through Music

 "The program is creating a breakthrough in healing.
 We're witnessing transformative change in the lives of women, children, their families, and vulnerable community members we serve.
 As survivors and patients transcend their suffering, we hear their voices anew, and together we are delivered to hope."

-— Dr. Denis Mukwege, Founder and Medical Director of Panzi Hospital, Read More
+— Dr. Denis Mukwege, Nobel Peace Prize winner, Director - Panzi Hospital, Read More

 "You can feel the cathartic process and both the trauma and joy of being able to express that in the music that they’re doing.
 It is a fascinating exploration back to what music was originally meant to do for people."